Usage-based insurance programs

 However, as more cars are now coming equipped with onboard computer interfaces, such as Apple CarPlay, there is a growing movement to include UBI-capable technology in this software.

 Regardless of the means of accessing the telematics, the impact of a pay-as-you-go insurance policy for a driver is contingent upon their driving ability, as well as the time and amount that they drive.

-Because of the technological advances making usage-based insurance ever more feasible, it is set to be an increasingly common way for drivers to get insurance.
+Because of technological advances making usage-based insurance ever more accessible, it is set to be an increasingly common way for drivers to get auto insurance.
 Let’s look at some usage-based insurance statistics.

 In 2013, for example, 5.5 million drivers globally had a usage-based insurance policy.

 Furthermore, the market as it stands is already extremely valuable.
-According to Allied Market Research, the global market for telematics was $50.4 billion in 2018 and is projected to be valued at $320.6 billion by 2026, which is a 536 percent increase over eight years.
+According to Allied Market Research, the global market for telematics was $50.4 billion in 2018 and is projected to be valued at $320.6 billion by 2026, which is a 536% increase over eight years.

 In 2018, Progressive’s Snapshot program, which works as a usage-based insurance policy, was worth $5.5 billion in policy premiums.